 1.3 Million Years Ago

-The migrating Homo erectus tribes reach the continent that will one day be known as Asia.
+The migrating Homo erectus tribes reach the continent that will one day be called Asia.
+[Scientific theory]

 1 Million Years Ago